aothree/Fishing-Winni/README.md

 {SQL database description}

 * `How Does My Data Cluster?`
-This sections runs a K-Means Clustering model and displays various data visualizations to analyze the resulting clusters.
+This sections provides two different unsupervised machine learning options to the user.
+They can use KMeans or DBScan clustering models which will divide the records into a number of groups, or 'clusters', such that the data points within each cluster are similar, and dissimilar from the data points in the other clusters.
+Lastly, the user has the ability to further analyze these clusters by producing a scatter plot, selecting what will be on the X and Y axis' from a drop-down menu of available features.

 ## Conclusion and Next Steps
 This app can provide valuable information that helps all Lake Winipesaukee fishers gain an edge.
 Billy or anyone else who inputs data from a day fishing on the Lake will be making this app stronger and more useful.